 Taralli can be referred to as cookies, crackers, biscuits, or biscotti de pepe.
 This taralli ricetta pugliese, is the best homemade recipe and so much better than store-bought Trader Joe's or Flora's packaged taralli.

-This is made without white wine like other taralli recipes may include.
-It needs minimal kneading and no proofing; therefore, it is ready to bake in minutes.
-It was originally a very basic recipe believed to be originated as far back as 1400 in Italy so that is what is still being made today.
+It was originally a very basic recipe believed to be originated as far back as 1400 in Italy so that is how I like to still make it.
 You can find out more about the HISTORY OF TARALLI if you are interested.

 How to Make Italian Black Pepper Cookies

-Make the Dough for Taralli Biscuit
+- Make the Dough

 To begin making the dough for taralli biscotti, mix all the dry ingredients in a large bowl.
 Add the sugar if you are using it, again the sugar is optional.